KIT-MRT/rosinterface_handler/doc/HowToWriteYourFirstInterfaceFile.md

 ## The params File

-Add the following to your Tutorials.params file:
+Add the following to your Tutorials.rosif file:
 ```python
 #!/usr/bin/env python
 from rosinterface_handler.parameter_generator_catkin import *